Hjaltejuel/BDSA1/README.md

 Given no arguments or something that's not understandable, it should print out an error message.

-You do not need to test the exception cases in the `IsLeapYear` method.
+You do not need to test the exception cases of the `IsLeapYear` method.

-You are *not* allowed to use `try`/`catch` - the program may only throw exceptions from the `IsLeapYear` method.
+You are *not* allowed to use `try`/`catch` and the program may only throw exceptions from the `IsLeapYear` method.